Udayendra/my-app/README.md

 ```

 ### 5. Run Database Migration (Manual)
-Import the `db.sql` dump in your MySQL container or create tables manually.
+Import the `init.sql` dump in your MySQL container or create tables manually.

 ---